pmknyc/100-days-of-code/log.md

 ### Day 4: Sunday, January 6, 2019

 **Today's Progress**:
-Worked 1/2 hour on code challenges; attended group code challenge with other @FlatironSchool students.
+Worked 1/2 hour on code challenges; attended group code challenge with other web dev students.

 **Thoughts:**
 Feel that today I landed below the 100days bar.
 Will add focused coding time Monday to make up for today.